 Starting treatment within 10 days of onset of symptoms typically limits the chances of serious complications.
 With early diagnosis and treatment, most children make a full recovery.

+Talk to your child's pediatrician if your child has any of the symptoms above.
 There is no one test for Kawasaki disease.
-Doctors at Rush first rule out other diseases with similar symptoms.
+Your child's doctor will first rule out other diseases with similar symptoms.
 These include Rocky Mountain spotted fever, scarlet fever, juvenile rheumatoid arthritis and measles.

 The following tests may also be performed: